jeanquark/web-toucan-firebase-hosting/README.md

 # generate static project
 $ npm run generate
 ```
-GitHub Actions will automatically push the code to firebase server.
+GitHub Actions will automatically push the code to the firebase server.